rives-io/riv/docs/developing-cartridges.md

 in the browser.
-Everytime you finish developing a cartridge, it is recommended to actually test them in the browser, because the performance can be difference.
+Everytime you finish developing a cartridge, it is recommended to actually test them in the browser, because the performance can be different than running natively, usually performance drops by 20% or more.

 Also in the browser you can even use game pads to test your game!
 If you have a PS4, Xbox or Nintendo Switch controller,